xiaotiansu/BSc-Thesis/README.md

-# Program Synthesis With a Stack-Based Concatenative Language
+# Tree-LSTM for Program Synthesis With a Stack-Based Concatenative Language
 - Built a Tree-LSTM model for program synthesis

 - Introduced a program synthesis model to predict terms that transform the given inputs to the given outputs.